E-Sentinel-Project/E-Sentinel/README.md

 * **Kalman-filtered acceleration magnitude**
 * **Jerk (finite difference with timestamps)**
 * **Orientation angle from gravity vector**

+The inverse cosine output is converted from radians to degrees before normalization.

 This module is designed for **real-time execution** with minimal computational overhead.